-Mera Peak (6,476 m / 21,267 ft) is a middle altitude mountain located in the Sagarmatha National Park.
-It is situated in the Barun sub-section of the Mahalangur Himalayan sub-range.
-The Mahalangur range is itself a part of the greater Himalayan mountain range.
-Mera Peak is classified as a trekking peak by the Nepal Mountaineering Association.
-This makes Mera peak the highest trekking peak in the country.
-Mera peak climbing offers spectacular views of the mountains like Everest, Lhotse, Cho Oyu, Kanchenjunga among others.
-The Charmlang and Baruntse peak is located very close to Mera Peak.
-The view of these two mountains is also very beautiful from the top of Mera Peak.
+Mera Peak (6,476 m / 21,267 ft) is a mid-altitude mountain situated in the Sagarmatha National Park.
+It belongs to the Barun sub-section of the Mahalangur Himalayan sub-range, which is part of the greater Himalayan mountain range.
+The Nepal Mountaineering Association has classified Mera Peak as a trekking peak, making it the highest trekking peak in the country.

-The Mera Peak is in fact constituted of three peaks – the Mera North (6,476 m/ 21,247 ft), the Mera South (6,065 m/ 19,898 ft) and the Mera Central (6,461 m/ 21l098 ft).
-The Mera North is the highest among these three peaks and the one used most for climbing purposes.
-The first among the Mera peaks, the Mera Central, was climbed in 1953 by Colonel Jimmy Roberts and Sen Tenzing.
-The Mera North was scaled in 1977 by a team of French and Nepali climbers.
-Mera South was climbed in 1986 by two British men Mal Duff and Ian Tattersall.
+Mera Peak is made up of three peaks – Mera North (6,476 m/ 21,247 ft), Mera South (6,065 m/ 19,898 ft), and Mera Central (6,461 m/ 21,098 ft).
+Mera North is the highest and most commonly used for climbing.
+The Mera Central was first climbed in 1953 by Colonel Jimmy Roberts and Sen Tenzing, and the Mera North was scaled in 1977 by a team of French and Nepali climbers.
+The Mera South was climbed in 1986 by Mal Duff and Ian Tattersall, two British men.

 The trek to Mera Peak starts in Kathmandu with a beautiful mountain flight from Tribhuvan International Airport to the Lukla airstrip in the eastern part of Nepal.
 The Lukla airport is located in the Sagarmatha National Park, which was established in 1976 to protect the pristine flora and fauna of the Khumbu Region.